 8:00a.
-Comps questions will be made available (either by email or on BlackBoard) 12:00p.
-Students will email Amy the comps responses from the morning session 12p-1p Lunch Break
+Comps questions will be made available on BlackBoard 12:00p.
+Students will submit the exam through BlackBoard 12p-1p Lunch Break 1:00p.
+Comps questions will be made available on BlackBoard

-1:00p.
-Comps questions will be made available (either by email or on BlackBoard) 3:00p.
-Students will email Amy the comps responses from the afternoon session
+3:00p.
+Students will submit the exam through BlackBoard